AbdelRahmaneB/PassworManager/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
+This README Is destined to explain the purpose of the application and how to get it, plus some screen shots of the main functionalities.

 ### What is this repository for? ###